A publicity still of Judy Garland from MGM film The Harvey Girls (1946). (Source: Wikimedia Commons)

 - Combine salad ingredients in a bowl.
 Whisk together dressing ingredients, or shake them in a clean bottle.
 Let rest for 5 minutes.
 Whisk or shake again, let rest for 5 minutes.
 Whisk or shake again, then pour over the salad.

-- This makes a lot of dressing—you may wish to start by adding half to the salad, then add more to taste after tossing, to avoid “drowning” the salad in dressing.
+- The original recipe makes a lot of dressing.
+You may wish to start by adding half to the salad, then add more to taste after tossing, to avoid “drowning” the salad in dressing.
 Use clean hands to toss the salad ingredients with the dressing, making sure all ingredients are evenly coated with dressing.
 Serve.